Vacation Home Rentals (VHR)

 It shall be the applicant’s responsibility to provide all information and materials required to comply with the vacation home rental application requirements.
 The filing date of the application shall be the date when the Development Services Department officially receives all the required information and the application is deemed complete.
 If the application submittal is deemed incomplete, the applicant will be notified within thirty (30) calendar days of the receipt of the application.
 The application will not be considered if a complete application is not submitted within an additional thirty (30) days.

 All vacation home rental applications which have been deemed complete shall be placed on the South Lake Tahoe Vacation Home Rental Waitlist (“VHR Waitlist”) in the order of the application’s filing date.
 Vacation home rental applications will be reviewed by the Development Services Department in the order of ranking as established by the VHR Waitlist.
+A $25 fee is required at time of application submittal, for placement on to the VHR Waitlist.

 When vacation rental permits are available, applications on the VHR Waitlist will be considered on a quarterly basis in the the order of ranking established by the VHR Waitlist.
 Once a vacation home rental permit becomes available, Development Services will notify the applicant, and conduct a vacation home rental inspection within fourteen (14) days of notification.
 The applicants have forty-five (45) days to make all changes and improvements to the property which are required by the City pursuant to the inspection.
 If the applicants fail to make all changes and improvements within forty-five (45) days of the inspection, the application will be placed on the bottom of the VHR Waitlist.